 All of us are required to smile at one time or another; only some of us are ever required to laugh.
 Forced laughter is a speciality of advertising models, and we're daily surrounded with examples of insincere laughs in cigarette ads and the like.
 Actors may also be seen laughing without much conviction.
 What separates the genuine laugh from the posed variety is simple-the degree of contraction of the muscle surrounding the eyes, orbicularis oculi.
 No contraction or a weak contraction means no laugh.
 Neither of these women is laughing.
 They are both smiling with their jaws dropped, something only people trying to pose laughter will do.

-on the eyes.
+Problem with the eyes.
+There is a sub-